nebari-dev/nebari/docs/source/installation/usage.md

 ### Deploy QHub

-Finally, with the `qhub-config.yaml` created, we can deploy QHub for the first time:
+Finally, with the `qhub-config.yaml` created, QHub can be deployed for the first time:

 ```shell
 qhub deploy -c qhub-config.yaml --dns-provider cloudflare --dns-auto-provision